pytorch/ignite/CONTRIBUTING.md

 1. It helps us very much if you could
     - Report issues you’re facing
-    - Give a \U0001F44D on issues that others reported and that are relevant to you
+    - Give a :+1: on issues that others reported and that are relevant to you
-    - Spread a word about the project or simply star to say "I use it"
+    - Spread a word about the project or simply :star: to say "I use it"

 2. Answering queries on the issue tracker, investigating bugs and reviewing other developers’ pull requests are very valuable contributions that decrease the burden on the project maintainers.